HISTORY: THE STORY OF HUMANITY

 Christopher F. Rufo, September 26, 2021

 The story of America’s beginning is just one of many underpinning the importance of teaching history using both context and reason.
-The goal of education, after all, is not to indoctrinate but as Dr. Martin Luther King stated in his 1948 speech to the students at Moorehouse College, “to teach one to think intensively and to think critically.
-Intelligence plus character – that is the goal of true education.”
+The goal of education, after all, is not to indoctrinate, but as Dr. Martin Luther King stated in his 1948 speech to the students at Moorhouse College, “to teach one to think intensively and to think critically.
+Intelligence plus character – that is the goal of true education.

 American history curriculum has failed our students.

-This current trend of using history as a means to a political end-game; of actively seeking its destruction through tendentious and divisive narratives determined to rewrite it are lethal to all that unites us and makes us American.
+This current trend of using history as a means to a political endgame and of actively seeking its destruction is lethal to all that unites us and makes us American.

 The evidence of that is being seen now more than ever.
 Just turn on the television —from dangerous and destructive riots that encourage division and hatred, to anti-American rhetoric spray-painted across our cities, toppled monuments, and burning flags, — and most destructive of all, this sweeping narrative that demands we view everything through the lens of racism; this lack of patriotism is destroying more than our culture, it’s threatening our way of life and our very existence.